wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-traffic-manager-custom-domain-name.md

 ## Add a DNS record for your custom domain

-To associate your custom domain with a web app in Azure Websites, you must add a new entry in the DNS table for your custom domain by using tools provided by the domain registrar that you purchased your domain name from.
+To associate your custom domain with a web app in Azure, you must add a new entry in the DNS table for your custom domain by using tools provided by the domain registrar that you purchased your domain name from.
 Use the following steps to locate and use the DNS tools.

 1. Log on to your account at your domain registrar, and look for a page for managing DNS records.
 Look for links or areas of the site labeled as **Domain Name**, **DNS**, or **Name Server Management**.
 Often a link to this page can be found be viewing your account information, and then looking for a link such as **My domains**.